-For nearly a century, observers watched the forests of New York State from more than 100 fire towers perched atop the highest peaks, searching for the telltale signs of forest fires.
+CATSKILL Interpretive Center For nearly a century, observers watched the forests of New York State from more than 100 fire towers perched atop the highest peaks, searching for the telltale signs of forest fires.
 In the Catskill region alone, there were 19 towers.

-Beginning in the 1980s, New York began to phase out the use of fire towers, and, in 1990, the last observer ended his watch in the Catskills at the Red Hill Tower.
+Beginning in the 1980s, New York began to phase out the use of fire towers, and, in 1990, the last observer ended his watch in the Catskills at the Bed Hill Tower the use of fire towers, and, in 1990, the last observer ended his watch in the Catskills at the Red Hill Tower.
 Over time, the towers and observers' cabins began to deteriorate; some were dismantled, others closed for safety reasons.
 With the support of volunteers and private donations, the five remaining Catskill towers were restored and reopened to the public in 2000.
 Since then, volunteers help DEC maintain and interpret the structures.

-PLEASE CONSIDER BEING A VOLUNTEER.
-Call DEC at 848-258-3000 or Catskill Conter at 607-652-7365 to have a special Catskill experience.
+PLEASE CONSIDER BEIND & VOLUNTEER, Call DEC at \$45-256-3000 or Catskill Center at 607-652-7365 to have a special Catskill experience.

+Beacons

+Saving the last fire lowers of the Calski

+ast

+orgotten
-Overlook Mountain Woodstock-Elevation 3,140 feet

-This is the newest of the five towers left, having been at its present location since only 1950.
-Great view of the mountains and Hudson Valley.
+Overlook Mountain Woodstack - Eexation 3,140 feet This is the newest of the five sowers left, having been at its present location since only 1950.
+Greet view of the mountains and Hadson Valley.

-Hunter Mountain

-Town of Hunte Elevation 4,040 feet This tower has the distinction of being at the highest elevation of any fire tower in New York State, Accessible part way by the Hunter
+6 Hunter Mountain Town of Hunter-Elevation 4,940 feet This tower has the distinction of being at the highest elevation of any fire tower in Now York State.
+Accessible part way by the Hunter Mt.
+Ski Center chalifit.

-Red HIII Denning- Elevation 2,996 feet The Red Hill

-Fire Tower was constructed in 1921.
-Shortest bike to a fire tower.
-The last fire tower staffed in the Catalville, it closed in
+Red Hill Denning - Elevation 2,000 feet The Red Hill Fire Tower was constructed in 1921.
+Shortest filks to a fire tower.
+The last fire tower staffed in the Catalitie, it closed in 1900.

-Balsam Lake Mountain

-Hardenburgh-near Arkville Elevation 8,725 feet The first forest fire tower in New York State was erected on Balsam Lake Mountain in 1887.
+Balsam Lake Mountain Hardenburghnear Arkville Elevation 3,725 feet The first forest fire tower in New York State was erected on Balsam Lake Mountain in 1987.